azimuttapp/azimutt/libs/aml/docs/README.md

 </p>

 **AML** (Azimutt Markup Language) is the **easiest language to design databases**.
-It's made to be fast to learn and write, with very few keywords or special characters.
+Made to be fast to learn and write.

 ## Why AML?

-- **Structured text** is WAY better than GUI: portable, copy/paste, find/replace, versioning, column edition...
+- **Structured text** is WAY better than GUI: portable, copy/paste, find/replace, versioning, auto-complete...
 - It's **simpler, faster to write and less error-prone than SQL** or other database schema DSLs
 - **Made for humans**: readable, flexible, can hold [custom properties](./properties.md)
 - **Database agnostic**: hold concepts, not specific syntax, can be [converted to other dialects](https://azimutt.app/converters/aml)